ltspicer/GALAXIS.electronic/README.md

 The update can also be initiated manually.
 To do this, simply start the updater (Linux: **./updater.sh** , Windows: **updater.bat**).

+This is necessary if, for example, Python3.11 has been upgraded to Python3.12.

 ---------------------

 How to Fix the pip **externally-managed-environment** error on Linux: